evan-erdos/trail-of-cthulhu/story/act-0/seq-0/scene-2.md

 it doesn't fit any particular sickness that they've ever seen or learned about.
 The PCs gather samples from the village, and set off to find the village's chief.

+[^ill]:
-[^0]: The sleep issues are being caused by the Village's proximity to the ocean.
+    The Village's ailments are being caused by a ritual they perform.
+    They travel to a secluded area in the Ruins, and drink from an underwater river there.
+    The river, they say, has magical properties.
+    What they don't realize is that it is being contaminated by a fallen Soviet rocket.

+[^prof]:
-[^1]: Professor Birchwell is off talking with Ilya Zolnerowich.
+    Professor Birchwell is off talking with Ilya Zolnerowich about the artefact.

+[^wind]:
-[^3]: Being near the ocean means there's probably a constant 10 knot wind.
+    Being near the ocean means there's probably a constant 10 knot wind.
-[^4]: If there's enough wind, bugs can't fly well enough to land on people and bite them.
+    If there's enough wind, bugs can't fly well enough to land on people and bite them, so the village's problem is probably not related to mosquitoes.

 [^hint]:
 	**{ Languages }**:
     These rations are evidence of a Soviet military presence in the area.
+    The Soviets are searching for the rocket they lost in the area.